-Application will proceed to allocation process if Part Four completed in full.
+Application will proceed to allocation if section 7 is completed in full.

-If you are applying for grant aid to work with other artists or groups it is essential that you talk to your partners before you apply for funding.
+If you are applying for grant aid to work with other artists or groups it is essential that you talk to your partner groups before you apply for funding.
 You must also submit evidence demonstrating their support and level of involvement.

 Before submiting your application, please ensure:

 - That it contains full details of the programme or project which you are applying and that you have clearly linked these to the Aims and Principles of the funding scheme and taken all measures to comply with COVID-19 regulations.

 - That it includes a full and clear breakdown of the project cost and that it clearly indicates the amount of funding that you are requesting from the council; (Please note that this should not exceed the maximum amount available for the scheme, i.e. £3,000)